The Day I Failed as a Financial Advisor

 I’m here to tell you that I’m not perfect.

-While I wish I could sit here and tell you that I provide all of my clients with exceptional customer service and that my investment strategies mirror Wall Street’s investment gurus – the truth is that I’m far from it.
-There have been many times that I have failed as a financial advisor; but there is one instance that still haunts me to this day.
+While I wish I could sit here and tell you I provide all of my clients with exceptional customer service and that my investment strategies mirror Wall Street’s investment gurus – the truth is I’m far from it.

 An Unexpected Referral

-It was 2007 and my dad, who typically wasn’t one for finding me new clients, stumbled across a gentleman that was just laid off.
+It was 2007 and my dad, who typically wasn’t one for finding me new clients, stumbled across a gentleman who was just laid off.
 He was a factory worker and when his employer’s plant closed down, he now had access to a pension and a small 401(k) that he could roll over.
 He was still five years away from reaching retirement at his determined retirement age, so he wanted to invest the money and let it grow.

 He didn’t have much experience with the market other than his 401(k) that he had been in for about seven years.
-After walking him through various investment strategies, we had decided upon a portfolio of roughly 55% stocks and 45% bonds, mostly invested in mutual funds.
+After walking him through various investment strategies, we decided upon a portfolio of roughly 55% stocks and 45% bonds, mostly invested in mutual funds.
 For the first year and a half, things worked out great.
 In his mind, he was making a little bit of money and from my side, I had a client that was content with the gains he saw.

 October Hits

 Everything seemed fine until October of 2008.
 For those of you who had money invested in the market at that time- I’m sure I don’t need to rehash old wounds and remind you of how bad that time was.
 For my client, it was worse than any flashbacks from Vietnam!
-He didn’t know what hit him and frankly, like most other financial advisors, I was a bit shell shocked myself.
+He didn’t know what hit him and frankly, like most other financial advisors, I was a bit shell-shocked myself.

-I like to say that thankfully, we are only 55% in the stock market and that we “only lost” a certain percentage, and yes, it could have been worse – but try telling that to someone who had never been through such a steep market decline.
+I like to say that thankfully, we are only 55% in the stock market and we “only lost” a certain percentage, and yes, it could have been worse – but try telling that to someone who had never been through such a steep market decline.
 Even though everyone else was going through the same situation, there was little comfort for my client that he wasn’t alone in losing a large percentage of his investments.

 He confided in me and trusted me and asked me for my advice.
 Like I did for many other clients, I echoed the advice: